 In the predictive framework, detailed model assumptions are not necessary.
 A model, even if its assumptions seem unjustified or erroneous, is valid as long as it performs well at predicting outcomes for data that were not used to fit its parameters.
-This comes with the caveat that care must be taken that both the fitting and the validation data be representative of-effectively random samples of-the loss process.
-For example, predictive testing might be misleading if both the fitting data and the validation data occurred in a single year that was influenced by a somewhat rare catastrophe, such as a hurricane.
+This comes with the caveat that care must be taken that both the fitting and validation data should be representative of - effectively random samples of - the loss process.
+For example, predictive testing might be misleading if both the fitting and validation data occurred in a single year influenced by a somewhat rare catastrophe, such as a hurricane.